vmware-archive/tutorials/spring-boot-app/README.md

 # Source code

-This repository uses as a sample application the one you can find in the official [Spring Guides GitHub repository](https://github.com/spring-guides/gs-accessing-data-mysql).
+This repository includes the sample application that you need to use to follow the [Deploy locally a Spring Boot application using Bitnami containers](https://docs.bitnami.com/containers/how-to/deploy-locally-spring-boot-application-docker/) guide that you can find in the Bitnami's documentation site.

+You can find that sample application in the official [Spring Guides GitHub repository](https://github.com/spring-guides/gs-accessing-data-mysql)*.
 Some of its files have been modified in order to use the [Bitnami MariaDB container image](https://github.com/bitnami/bitnami-docker-mariadb) as a database instead of the existing one and for packaging the service as a WAR file.

-See the LICENSE.code.txt file for more information on this.
+*See the LICENSE.code.txt file for more information on this.

 # Assumptions and prerequisites

-To understand this document and to follow the [Deploy locally a Spring Boot application using Bitnami containers](https://docs.bitnami.com/containers/how-to/deploy-locally-spring-boot-application-docker) tutorial is assumed that:
+To understand this document and to follow the [Deploy locally a Spring Boot application using Bitnami containers](https://docs.bitnami.com/containers/how-to/deploy-locally-spring-boot-application-docker/) tutorial is assumed that:

 * You have basic knowledge of [Docker](https://www.docker.com/) containers.
 * You have a Docker environment installed and configured.
 [Learn more about installing Docker](https://docs.docker.com/install/).